shirokov-kirill/Emotional-Support-Capstone/README.md

 # Emotional-Support-Capstone

+Use our Emotional Support app to keep track your mental health and interact without your mental health professional!
+See our [user manual](/blob/main/USER_MANUAL.md) for more details.

 # Deployment
 To deploy the application in Docker containers on a Linux machine with Docker installed, follow these steps:
 * Navigate inside the repository